kubernetes/kubernetes/docs/kubectl-config-view.md

 ## kubectl config view

-displays merged .kubeconfig settings or a specified .kubeconfig file.
+displays merged kubeconfig settings or a specified kubeconfig file.

 ### Synopsis

-displays merged .kubeconfig settings or a specified .kubeconfig file.
+displays merged kubeconfig settings or a specified kubeconfig file.

 You can use --output=template --template=TEMPLATE to extract specific values.